 What's Alex's weekly timetable?

-Some new FAQs answering reader's questions below, added March 2013.
+Some new FAQs answering reader's questions below, added since March 2013.

 Chapter 1: the funny 'history' of the life of Alex, but I am not sure what I have to do with the info.
 Remember or is it used for scenery purposes?"